Jeremy enjoys gaming when not helping manage the college he graduated from.

-For 125 Sun, Jalapeno will burn one row of zombies.
-It won't damage multiple columns like the Cherry Bomb, but it's cheaper, affects an entire row, and recharges faster than Cherry Bomb.
+For 125 Sun, Jalapeño will burn one row of zombies.
+It won't damage multiple columns like the Cherry Bomb, but it's cheaper, burns an entire row, and recharges faster than Cherry Bomb.
 Give this spicy veggie a try, and watch as your foes quickly fall!

-Actually, botanically, jalapenos are fruits.
+Actually, botanically, jalapeños are fruits.
 Huh, who knew?

 Cost: 50 Sun

-Recharge: "Sluggish", 20 seconds
+Recharge: 20 seconds

-Recharge: "Fast", 5 seconds
+Recharge: 5 seconds

 Cost: 175 Sun

-Recharge: "Fast"; 5 seconds
+Recharge: 5 seconds

 Consider the efficiency of Torchwood.
-If you put him in front of a Pea Pod, which shoots five peas for 625 Sun, you'll double the damage without doubling the cost.
+If you put him in front of a maxed-Pea Pod, which shoots five peas for 625 Sun, you'll double the damage without doubling the cost.
 Plus, he has an excellent Plant Food upgrade.
-Instead of using a powerful but brief attack, like most Plant Food activations, Torchwood's is permanent.
-He'll spout blue fire, and will now triple the damage of peas that pass through him.
+Instead of using a powerful but brief attack like most units, Torchwood permanently spouts blue fire, now tripling the damage of peas that pass through him.

 Cost: 150 Sun

-Recharge: "Mediocre", 15 seconds
+Recharge: 15 seconds

 Combine these two lawn guardians, and you have the Pea-nut!
 He'll attack foes while obstructing their path with his tough body.
 150 Sun is an excellent price for a plant who can simultaneously attack and defend.
-Plus, he even recharges a bit faster than regular Wall-nuts, giving an extra advantage.
-As if that weren't enough, Pea-nut's Plant Food ability is great.
-He heals any damage he's taken, fires 60 peas in his row, and receives a metal helmet that will boost his max health.
+Plus, he even recharges a bit faster than regular Wall-nuts, granting an extra advantage.
+As if that weren't enough, Pea-nut's Plant Food ability is great: he heals any damage he's taken, fires 60 peas in his row, and receives a metal helmet that will boost his max health.

 1. Ghost Pepper